inductiveautomation/ignition-module-tools/generator/README.md

 ### Running the CLI

-To run the CLI locally, you from the `generator/` directory, you can run the `runCli --console plain` task, using the wrappers as shown above.  `--console plain ` is optional but suggested to avoid interpolation of gradle loggers in the commandline prompts.
+To run the CLI locally, cd into the `generator/` directory and run `./gradlew runCli --console plain` task, (windows users, use the _bat_ wrappers as shown above.  `--console plain ` is optional but suggested to avoid interpolation of gradle console logging while the commandline prompts for user input.